Punktum-dk/rp-service-specification/README.md

 The feature is available in the tab: `WHOIS search`, in the section: `Name server operations`.

 If this section is not available, it is due to that no WHOIS-handles has been associated with the registrar account, which act as name server administrators.

+As a name server administrator you can add and remove DSRECORDs to and from a domain name linked to your name servers.

 <a id="domain-name"></a>